-Simple suggestions for tax planning might include:
+Simple suggestions for architectural firms tax planning might include:

 Align yourself with strategic partners

-With proper advice, your clients can pre-qualify for energy efficiency tax incentives stemming from 179D and 45L—and 179D’s new regulations make it much more challenging to qualify for.
+With the proper advice, your clients can pre-qualify for energy efficiency tax incentives stemming from 179D and 45L—and 179D’s new regulations make it much more challenging to qualify for.
 However, utilizing a strategic partner can make you shine.
 For example: